| Download The Book in PDF

 handle this aspect of the presentation.

-work certain off-color phrases are used, and are reflected in tapes
+There is no question that during the course of under-coverwork certain off-color phrases are used, and are reflected in tapes

 of these conversations.
 These should be left in the transcript to